November 5, 1917 - August 11, 1942

 The fourth witness, Mr. George Roland Kendall, meteorologist; “Fog patches onto the water, visibility under half a mile, intermittent rain and drizzle.”

-FINDINGS: That the pilot did not carry out his instructions (return to ase if out of W/T contact for more than 30 minutes).
-That he got lost over the sea and had not sufficient petrol to read base and descended into the sea.
+FINDINGS: That the pilot did not carry out his instructions (return to base if out of W/T contact for more than 30 minutes).
+That he got lost over the sea and had not sufficient petrol to reach base and descended into the sea.
 From the evidence of the 3rd witness, the aircraft was at least 100 miles away at 1917 hours.
 From the evidence of the met. officer, it is not possible that he returned and crossed PEI without being able to establish his position.
 Anson AX168 had broken W/T for one hours 53 minutes.

 The pilot had approximately 100 hours as staff pilot at No. 1 GRS.
 W/C A. W. B. Barrett wrote in a memo dated October 20, 1942: “There are no comments from a navigational aspect.
 The pilot stated that the weather was unserviceable and should have used his powers as captain and returned.
 However, he asked permission from base to return and it took base 31 minutes from 1645 to 1716 to initiate a reply.
 An example of poor organization and unnecessary waste of time by the operations control officer.
 If the aircraft had a quick reply to return, it may have been saved.”